wduquette/molt/docs/journal.md

 # Molt Development Journal

+### 2019-05-25 (Saturday)
+*   Updated to latest Rust.
+*   Fix issue #14: Evaluation stack depth checking
+    *   Added nesting level tracking to Interp::eval().
+    *   All existing tests pass.
+    *   Added test to interp.rs to show that we catch an infinite loop.
+    *   Added `molt test`, interp.tcl.

 ### 2019-04-27 (Saturday)
 *   Updated to latest Rust.
 *   Merged last month's API work.
 Still a lot left to do.